 We will leave you with your cat and allow you time to say good-bye if you choose.
 Some clients prefer to leave immediately.
 Do whatever feels right for you.
 If you need for us to physically remove your cat from the room so that you can let go please don’t hesitate to ask.
 We are here to help you through this process.

-We do offer home euthanasia whenever possible.
 We know that a car ride can be stressful for many of our patients and that our clients feel very strongly about avoiding the drive especially for this particular service.
 Many clients feel more comfortable going through the myriad of emotions involved with this decision in the comfort of their own home.
-The same procedure described above will be performed.
+The procedure Lap of Love provides will be similar to that described above for our in office euthanasia procedures.
 We do recommend that you have one good source of light available even if the rest of the room is dim and quiet.
-We also do not recommend that young children be present for the actual administration of the euthanasia solution but do encourage their involvement in all other aspects of the process.
-Following the procedure we will either have a cremation company meet us at your home or you may choose another option that is right for you such as private burial.
-Home euthanasia can sometimes be accommodated over the lunch hour but are generally scheduled after office hours due to Dr. Moses’ schedule and occasionally on weekends if she is available.
+Following the procedure you can have a cremation company come to your home or you may choose another option that is right for you such as private burial.
+We work closely with Faithful Companion for our cremation services but there is also Paws Whiskers and Wags in the Charlotte area.
+Both offer a true private cremation service.

 Hospice Care as an Alternative

 Though we have not yet established a defined hospice care protocol there are isolated cases in which hospice care can be beneficial for both the patient and the client and we will consider these on an individual basis if a client is interested.
 Our priority is to insure that the patient is not suffering while death comes naturally or until such time that our client chooses euthanasia.
 Symptoms such as pain, nausea and fear can be controlled through medications, massage, environmental management and other techniques.